ipazc/mtcnn/README.md

 And the FaceNet's implementation that served as inspiration:
 [Facenet's MTCNN implementation](https://github.com/davidsandberg/facenet/tree/master/src/align)

-## About this project
+## About the Author

-The code for this project was created to standardize face detection and provide an easy-to-use framework that helps the research community push the boundaries of AI knowledge.
-Learn more about the author of this code on [Iván de Paz Centeno's website](https://ipazc.com)
+This project is developed and maintained by [Iván de Paz Centeno](https://ipazc.com), with the goal of standardizing face detection and providing an easy-to-use framework to help the research community push the boundaries of AI knowledge.

 If you find this project useful, please consider supporting it through GitHub Sponsors.
+Your support will help cover costs related to improving the codebase, adding new features, and providing better documentation.

 [![Sponsor](https://img.shields.io/badge/Sponsor-GitHub%20Sponsors-brightgreen)](https://github.com/sponsors/ipazc)

-Your support will help cover costs related to improving the codebase, adding new features, and providing better documentation.
+## Acknowledgments

+This project has evolved over time with contributions from multiple developers.
+While the current codebase has been completely rewritten, we acknowledge and appreciate the valuable input and collaboration from past contributors.

+A special thanks to everyone who has submitted pull requests, reported issues, or provided feedback to make this project better.

+For a full list of contributors, please visit the [GitHub contributors page](https://github.com/ipazc/mtcnn/graphs/contributors).

 ## License